Tesla (band): Forever More and Twisted Wires (2008–2012)

-Simplicity and Shock (2013–present)
+Simplicity, Shock and Homage (2013–present)

 In June 2013, Tesla released a new single "Taste My Pain" on iTunes.
 They released their eighth studio album Simplicity on June 6, 2014.

 In 2015, the band toured with Def Leppard and Styx.

 On August 26, 2016, Tesla released Mechanical Resonance Live in celebration of the album's 30th anniversary.
 It features live versions of every song from the original album and includes the new single "Save That Goodness", written and produced by Phil Collen of Def Leppard.

 In April 2017, Tesla began working on their ninth studio album, Shock, which was produced by Collen, and released on March 8, 2019.

 Tesla released the one-off single "Cold Blue Steel" in August 2021, followed a year later by "Time to Rock!".

 Tesla released the six-track EP, All About Love, on November 29, 2024.
 It includes four versions of "All About Love", a new instrumental track, "From the Heart", as well as a live version of "Walk Away".

+Tesla's first studio album in seven years, and first covers album in nineteen years, Homage was released on July 17, 2026.